Sammamish, Washington: Government

 The Sammamish City Council is elected by the community.
 Of the seven council members, two members are elected as Mayor and Deputy Mayor.
 Council meetings are held at City Hall, part of the Sammamish Commons, which is also the site of Sammamish Library, a branch of the King County Library System.

-Sammamish does not have its own post office.
+Sammamish does not have its own post office; the closest one is in Redmond.
 Eastside Fire and Rescue is contracted to provide fire services.
 Sammamish contracts with the King County Sheriff's Office for police services.
 Deputies assigned to Sammamish wear city uniforms and drive patrol cars marked with the city logo.

 Education

-Sammamish's public school system is served by two school districts.
+Sammamish's public school system is primarily served by two school districts.

-North Sammamish is served by Lake Washington School District, and has two high schools (Eastlake, Tesla STEM), two middle schools (Inglewood, Renaissance School of Art and Reasoning), and five elementary schools (Elizabeth Blackwell, Rachel Carson, Christa McAuliffe, Margaret Mead, Samantha Smith).
+Everything north of Southeast 8th Street is served by Lake Washington School District, and has two high schools (Eastlake, Tesla STEM), two middle schools (Inglewood, Renaissance School of Art and Reasoning), and five elementary schools (Elizabeth Blackwell, Rachel Carson, Christa McAuliffe, Margaret Mead, Samantha Smith).

-South Sammamish is served by Issaquah School District, and has two high schools (Issaquah, Skyline), three middle schools (Beaver Lake, Pacific Cascade, Pine Lake), and seven elementary schools (Cascade Ridge, Cedar Trails, Challenger, Creekside, Discovery, Endeavour, Sunny Hills).
+Everything south of Southeast 8th Street is served by Issaquah School District, and has two high schools (Issaquah, Skyline), three middle schools (Beaver Lake, Pacific Cascade, Pine Lake), and seven elementary schools (Cascade Ridge, Cedar Trails, Challenger, Creekside, Discovery, Endeavour, Sunny Hills).

 A very small portion to the east is in the Snoqualmie Valley School District.

 Eastside Catholic School is a private school in the city.

 Central Washington University is a public university that opened a Sammamish location on September 20, 2017.

 Transportation

-Sammamish is served by three major north–south roads: East Lake Sammamish Parkway, 228th Avenue, and 244th Avenue.
-They connect to State Route 202 to the north, providing access to Redmond, and Interstate 90 to the south in Issaquah.
+Sammamish is served by several major north–south roads: East Lake Sammamish Parkway along the lake shore, 228th Avenue through the business district, and Issaquah-Pine Lake Road.
+Southeast 4th Street connects 228th Avenue to the city's town center.
+To the north and east of the city is State Route 202, providing access to Redmond, and to the south is Interstate 90 in Issaquah.
 A regional freeway, Interstate 605, has been proposed several times since the 1960s to run through Sammamish, but has not been built.

-Bus service is provided by King County Metro routes 216, 219, 269, and Sound Transit Express route 554 to Redmond, Issaquah, and Downtown Seattle.
+Bus service is provided by King County Metro routes 218, 269, and Sound Transit Express route 554 to Redmond, Issaquah, and Downtown Seattle.
 South Sammamish Park and Ride is the city's transit center with 265 parking stalls.
 Metro began running dial-a-ride buses to the Sammamish Plateau in 1993, and it later extended commuter services in the early 2000s.

-The King County government began construction of an 11 mi bike trail on the east side of Lake Sammamish in 1998, replacing a disused railway.
+The King County government started construction of an 11 mi bike trail on the east side of Lake Sammamish in 1998.
+It was completed in 2023, replacing a disused railway.